emmysm/software-bounty-program/Agreement.md

 - **Beta testing margin:** No penalties are applied ___ calendar days after the beta testing due date.

 - **Beta testing penalty:** __% of the bounty for each calendar day that elapses after the due date without formal passing through beta testing.
 The way to pass in this case is to have no bugs for (3) consecutive days.
-This penalty will be paid by the development team from the implementation bounty to the beta testing team.
+This penalty will be paid by the development team from the implementation bounty previously awarded or its savings to the beta testing team.
+If savings are not enough it will be deducted from their cash salaries.

 - **Beta testing bounty:** The beta testing bounty will be a fixed 30% of the total bounty.
 It could be awarded to the development team if it passes the beta testing on time or by @beta-testing-team if they fails.
 It implies that development team will not get this bounty unless it succeeds in the beta testing process.